danielmuthama/Apache-Kafka-for-Python-Clients/README.md

 from pymongo import MongoClient from json import loads

-Let’s create our KafkaConsumer and take a closer look at the arguments.
+### Create our KafkaConsumer and take a closer look at the arguments.

     The first argument is the topic, numtest in our case. bootstrap_servers=[‘localhost:9092’]: same as our producer